appbaseio/Docs/content/docs/reactivesearch/v3/list/treelist.md

 ![TreeList image](https://i.imgur.com/AwUfFJ7.png)

-`TreeList` creates a selection based hierarchical tree UI component that is connected to a database field.
+`TreeList` creates a selection based hierarchical tree UI component that is connected to multiple database fields.
 It can support single as well as multiple item selections.

 Example uses: